Kaupapa Māori

 Waewae Taku Haere

-Nā Kura Moeahu rāua ko Ngataihururu Taepa
+Nā Kura Moeahu rāua ko Ngātaiharuru Taepa

-Ka eke ki te Ranga-a-Hiwi, ki ngā hau māwake
+Ka eke ki te Ranga a Hiwi, ki ngā hau māwake

 Hītaratara taku kiri i te hau tonga nā Ngaki